extremenetworks/ExtremeScripting/EXOS/Python/mlag_config_check/README.md

 # MLAG Config Check

 ## Description
-This Python script checks to ensure that all VLANs on MLAG ports are also present on the ISC.
+This script will check a switch's MLAG config to ensure that there is only one port in the ISC vlan, all vlans added to MLAG port also exist on the ISC port, and that all MLAG and ISC ports are active (and added to the aggregator if in a LAG).

-If any VLANs are missing from the ISC, the script will output the VLAN name and the MLAG port that is added to the VLAN.

-This also checks the FDB checksum for both MLAG peers, and will indicate if there is a mismatch detected.
+If a VLAN is not present on the ISC an option to auto-correct the configuration is provided

+The tool also now supports multi-peer MLAG

+This does not ensure that the tagging on vlans matches across MLAG peers.

 ### Files
 * [mlag_config_check.py](mlag_config_check.py)